haneyaa/openVRApi/IVRCompositor_Overview.md

     while Running:
         WaitGetPoses
         Render Left and Right cameras
-        Submit
+        Submit Left and Right render targets
         Update game logic

-Alternatively, you may wish to share a single render target across cameras:
+Alternatively, you may wish to render serially in order to share a single render target across cameras:

     SetGraphicsDevice
     while Running: